Polymer/old-docs-site/app/2.0/start/first-element/step-5.md

 ```

 That's because the `iron-icon` elements on the page are inside another element's
-local DOM.
+shadow DOM.
 However, since custom properties inherit down the tree, you can set
 these properties at the document level to set the size for all `iron-icon`
 elements on the page: